bavla/OpenAlex/OpenAlex2Pajek/README.md

 # OpenAlex2Pajek

-**OpenAlex2Pajek** is an R a package of functions for constructing bibliographic networks from selected bibliographic data in OpenAlex.
+**OpenAlex2Pajek** is an R package of functions for constructing bibliographic networks from selected bibliographic data in OpenAlex.
 Currently, OpenAlex2Pajek contains three main functions `OpenAlex2PajekCite`, `OpenAlex2PajekAll`, and `coAuthorship`.

 ## Saturation approach to construct bibliographic networks on selected topic